Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations: Acknowledgments

 \section{Acknowledgments}

+We thank the referee for the constructive comments that have significantly improved our paper.
+We also thank Ananthan Karunakaran and Kristine Spekkens for helpful feedback.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 769130).
 STB and SGS acknowledge STFC doctoral studentships.
 This work used the DiRAC@Durham facility managed by the Institute for Computational Cosmology on behalf of the STFC DiRAC HPC Facility.
 The equipment was funded by BEIS capital funding via STFC capital grants ST/P002293/1, ST/R002371/1 and ST/S002502/1, Durham University and STFC operations grant ST/R000832/1.
 DiRAC is part of the National e-Infrastructure.